Twitter to label altered media, remove if it may cause harm

 Twitter said it considers threats to the safety of a person or a group serious harm, along with risk of mass violence or widespread civil unrest.
 But harm could also mean threats to people’s privacy or ability to freely express themselves, Twitter said.
 This could include stalking, voter suppression and intimidation epithets and “material that aims to silence someone.”

-Google, Facebook, Twitter and other technology services are under intense pressure to prevent interference in the 2020 U.S. elections after they were manipulated in four years ago by Russia-connected actors.
+Google, Facebook, Twitter and other technology services are under intense pressure to prevent interference in the 2020 U.S. elections after they were manipulated four years ago by Russia-connected actors.
 On Monday, Google’s YouTube clarified its policy around political manipulation, reiterating that it bans election-related “deepfake” videos.
 Facebook has also been ramping up its election security efforts.

+As with many of Twitter’s policies, including those banning hate speech or abuse, success will be measured by how well the company can enforce it.
+Even with rules in place, enforcement can be uneven and slow.
+This is likely to be especially true for misinformation, which can spread quickly on social media even with safeguards in place.

+Facebook, for instance, has been using third-party fact-checkers to debunk false stories on its site for three years.
+While the efforts are paying off, the battle against misinformation is far from over.

 Twitter said it was committed to seeking input from its users on such rules.
 Twitter said it posted a survey in six languages and received 6,500 responses from around the world.
 According to the company, the majority of respondents said misleading tweets should be labeled, though not everyone agreed on whether they should be removed or left up.